if?

 First, we must realize that God loves us to the point that “while we were still sinners, Christ died for us” (Romans 5:8).

-This does not mean that we will never sin again, but our desire will be to live for God and we will want to do the things that please Him.
-We also have to put our trust in Jesus, believing that He paid the penalty for our sin.
+This does not mean that we will never sin again, but our desire will be to live for God and do what pleases Him.
+This results in a dramatic outward change in our behavior and the direction of our life.

 In conclusion, let’s look back to the question we started with – “if?”

-If you have repented of your sins and trusted in Jesus, then you can be 100% sure that you will go to heaven when you die!!
+If you have repented of your sins and trusted in Jesus, then you can be 100% sure that you will go to Heaven when you die!!

 We would love to have you join us in church, but if not us, find a church that believes the entire Bible and teaches it!!